-Approve the 2015-2016 Equity Report as presented.
+Approve the 2016-2017 Equity Report as presented.

-Tallahassee Community College 2015-16 Equity Update Executive Summary
+Tallahassee Community College 2016-17 Equity Update Executive Summary

-Tallahassee Community College (TCC) submits an equity update report to the State of Florida each year.
-The 2015-2016 Annual Equity Update will be adopted by the Board of Trustees on April 18, 2016, having been signed by the Board Chair and the College's President.
+Tallahassee Community College (TCC or the College) submits an equity update report to the State of Florida each year.
+The 2016-2017 Annual Equity Update will be adopted by the Board of Trustees on April 17, 2017, having been signed by the Board Chair and the College's President.
 This report provides updates on TCC's efforts to comply with Florida Statues related to nondiscrimination and equal access to postsecondary education and employment.
 Updates, observations and planned strategies are addressed for the following equity categories: (1) Student Participation, (2) Gender Equity in Athletics, and (3) Employment Equity.
-The Florida Department of Education (FLDOE) provided three years of data (2012-2013, 2013-2014, and 2014-2015) for each area.
+The Florida Department of Education (FLDOE) provided three years of data (2013-2014, 2014-2015, and 2015-2016) for each area.
 All racial/ethnic category labels reported here are those supplied by FLDOE.
 This summary highlights major findings (if any) and conclusions from the report.